 Providing a particularly tropical experience and an experience different to the rest that the East Coast has to offer, it’s no wonder it’s a popular addition to an East Coast itinerary.
-Cairns is often the start / end point for backpackers when executing their Australian routes.
+Cairns is often the start or end point for backpackers when planning their Australian routes.

-You’ll find Cairns at the very top of Queensland, if you’re looking at an map of Australia it’s in the top right corner.
-If you are flying straight from the UK or Europe, you can get good value flights to Cairns that will either stop off in the Philippines or in the UAE.
-If you are coming from internal Australia check out internal flights which are cheap or make it your last stop and travel by Greyhound or campervan up the coast.
-A lot of people start or end their trip here which makes it a massive backpacker hub, so you will easily meet a lot of people here due to amount of hostels and backpacker nights out!
+You’ll find Cairns at the very top of Queensland.
+If you’re looking at an map of Australia, it’s in the top right corner.
+You can get good value flights to Cairns that will either stop off in the Philippines or in the UAE if you are flying straight from the UK or Europe.
+If you are coming from elsewere in Australia check out internal flights which are cheap or make it your last stop and travel by Greyhound or campervan up the coast.
+A lot of people start or end their trip here which makes it a massive backpacker hub, so you will easily meet a lot of people here due to the amount of hostels and backpacker nights out!